I Remember

 I never got to share with you

-my list of 'simple things,'
+my list of 'simple things'

-you asked me to write.
+that you asked me to write

-We ran out of time,
+We ran out of time

 you and I

-and our simple things.
+and our simple things

-you will hear my heart.
+I pray you will hear my heart

-the most poignant and meaningful memories,
+my most poignant and meaningful memories

 the things that came quickly to mind

-were the simplest of things
+the simplest of things

-that still linger in my heart today.
+that still linger

-I talked with you there on the mountain,
+I talked with you there on the mountain

-the simple things that keep my soul alive.
+the things that keep my soul alive

-the times I owned a huge house,
+the times I owned a huge house

-a fancy truck, a motorcycle,
+a fancy truck

-camper, tractor, and vast acres of land.
+and vast acres of land

-That’s all a meaningless blur.
+That’s a meaningless blur

-But, I clearly remember a child in love
+But I clearly remember a child in love

-with Maine's summer days,
+with Maine's summer days

-engulfed in the heady scent of freshly cut grass,
+flat on my back engulfed in the heady scent of freshly cut grass

 blissful, timeless moments

-as I drifted across blue sky,
+as I drifted across blue sky

-billowing with towering white clouds.
+billowing with towering white clouds

 I remember catching tiny salamanders

-hidden under rocks in Ledge Brook,
+hidden under rocks in Ledge Brook

-then letting them go minutes later,
+then letting them go minutes later

-I remember hot August nights,
+I remember hot August nights

-fireflies blinking and glowing,
+fireflies blinked and glowed

-tiny lights of passion.
+tiny lights of passion

-My heart ached from such beauty.
+My heart ached from such beauty

 I wanted to die to this world